Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: The Reduction

-\begin{proof} We show how to obtain a flip traversal $\sigma_1$ for $S$ from $\sigma$.
-Let $T^*$ be a triangulation of $P_D^*$.
-A triangle of $T^*$ is an \emph{inner triangle} if all its sides are diagonals.
+\begin{lemma} Let $\sigma$ be a flip sequence from $T_1$ to $T_2$ w.r.t.~$P$ with $|\sigma| < (d-1)^2$.
+Then there is a flip traversal $\tau$ for $S$ with $|\tau| \leq |\sigma|-(4d-4)N$. \end{lemma} \begin{proof} We show how to obtain a flip traversal $\tau$ for $S$ from~$\sigma$.
+Let $T$ be a triangulation of~$P$.
+A triangle of~$T$ is an \emph{inner triangle} if all its sides are diagonals.
 It is an \emph{ear} if two of its sides are polygon edges.
-By construction, every inner triangle of $T^*$ must have (i) one vertex incident to $z$ (the rightmost vertex of $P_D^+$), or (ii) two vertices incident to a sink gadget (or both).
-In the latter case, there can be only one such triangle per sink gadget.
-The weak (graph theoretic) dual of $T^*$ is a tree in which ears correspond to leaves and inner triangles have degree $3$.
+By construction, every inner triangle of~$T$ must have (i) one vertex incident to $z$ (the rightmost vertex of~$Q$), or (ii) two vertices incident to a sink gadget (or both).
+There can be only one triangle of type (ii) per sink gadget.
+The weak (graph theoretic) dual of~$T$ is a tree in which ears correspond to leaves and inner triangles have degree $3$.

-Let $D_s$ be a sink gadget placed between the vertices $l_s$ and $l_s'$.
-Let $u_s$ be the vertex in the flip-kernel of $D_s$.
+For a sink~$s = (x_s,y_s)$, let $D_s$ be the corresponding sink gadget.
+It lies between the vertices $l_{y_s}$ and $l_{y_s + 1}$ and has exactly $u_{x_s}$ in its flip kernel.
+For brevity, we will write $l_s$ for $l_{y_s}$, $l'_{s}$ for $l_{y_s+1}$, and $u_s$ for $u_{x_s}$.
 We define a triangle $\Delta_s$ for $D_s$.
-Consider the bottommost edge $e$ of $D_s$, and let $\Delta$ be the triangle of $T^*$ that is incident to $e$.
-By construction, $\Delta$ is either an ear of $T^*$ or is the triangle defined by $e$ and $u_s$.
+Consider the bottommost edge~$e$ of~$D_s$, and let $\Delta$ be the triangle of~$T$ that is incident to $e$.
+By construction, $\Delta$ is either an ear of~$T$, or it is the triangle defined by $e$ and $u_s$.
 In the latter case, we set $\Delta_s = \Delta$.
-In the former case, we claim that $T^*$ has an inner triangle $\Delta'$ with two vertices on $D_s$: follow the path from $\Delta$ in the weak dual of $T^*$; while the path does not encounter an inner triangle, the next triangle must have an edge of $D_s$ as a side.
+In the former case, we claim that $T$ has an inner triangle $\Delta'$ with two vertices on $D_s$: follow the path from $\Delta$ in the weak dual of~$T$; while the path does not encounter an inner triangle, the next triangle must have an edge of $D_s$ as a side.
 There is only a limited number of such edges, so eventually we must meet an inner triangle $\Delta'$.
 We then set $\Delta_s = \Delta'$; see \figurename~\ref{fig_delta_s}.
 Note that $\Delta_s$ might be $l_s l_s' u_s$.